wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.6.10.1 =

+A new 'Report Cache Purge Count' option, and 'Social Preview' and 'Header Preview' tabs enabled for Drafts as well.

 = 2.6.10 =

 Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some special cases.